Non-Hermitian adiabatic transport in spaces of exceptional points

 In contrast, in non-Hermitian systems there exists a mode or modes that are ``dominant'', meaning they have the largest rate of exponential growth (or the slowest decay).
-During adiabatic evolution along a generic loop the system tends to transition into this subspace, which then dominates at long times, even when the eigenvalue (or its real or imaginary parts) of the chosen mode does not coincide with that of another mode at any point on the loop.
+During adiabatic evolution along a generic loop the system tends to transition into one of these modes, which then dominates at long times, even when the eigenvalue (or its real or imaginary parts) of the chosen mode does not coincide with that of another mode at any point on the loop.
 In this situation the adiabatic theorem does not hold for all the modes, but only for the dominant one \cite{nenciu}.
 If a different mode becomes dominant somewhere along the loop, then even this statement breaks down.
-This occurs generically (because of monodromy, which was mentioned already) when the loop encircles an EP (because of monodromy); as a result, no adiabatic theorem applies for strict adiabatic transport around such a loop \cite{uzdin,bu}.
+This occurs generically (because of monodromy, which was mentioned already) when the loop {\em encircles} an EP without passing through one; as a result, no adiabatic theorem applies for strict adiabatic transport around such a loop \cite{uzdin,bu}.
 We note that some of the experimental literature (e.g.\ Refs.\ \cite{dghhhrr,dmbkglmrmr,harris}) is concerned instead with a ``quasi-adiabatic'' limit of evolution that is slow, but not asymptotically slow.
 In that regime, after evolution along a loop that encircles an EP, the system may end in a mode different from the one in which it began \cite{uzdin,milburn}, demonstrating the monodromy around the EP.
 We emphasize that this is not the same as the strict (i.e.\ asymptotically slow) adiabatic evolution that we consider in this paper.